Principal Master Mariner

 Daniel Millett is a Master Mariner with command experience.
-He joined Brookes Bell in August 2014 and became a Senior Master Mariner in May 2019.
+He joined Brookes Bell in August 2014.
 He sailed as Master with Foreland Shipping Ltd. on their fleet of deep-sea Ro-Ro vessels, carrying containers, break bulk and standard/heavy tracked Ro-Ro cargoes.
 During his 14-year career at sea, he served on various ship types including Ro-Ro, offshore vessels, dredgers and a bulk carrier.

 Daniel spent most of his career on vessels with Integrated Bridge Systems fitted with electronic charts which enabled him to build up his knowledge of these systems and has a keen interest in Digitalisation within the shipping industry.
 This had led to him preparing reports on ECDIS matters for court and arbitrations, in both the UK and overseas.
 Daniel supervises the MADAS software capability within Brookes Bell and has undertaken a number of electronic reconstructions using various navigational data obtained.